504brandon/cum-funkin-shit/README.md

 # Things i did so far
 Made a KE Hud
 Made a hud with a TimeBar
+Added a keybind to instantly exit a song

 # Things i plan to do
 Add more options